MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/how-to-choose-a-specific-version-of-mapi-to-load.md

 - COM
 ms.assetid: 85539a7f-74b6-4267-86ea-00da2c900c34
 description: "Last modified: March 09, 2015"
 ---

-# Choose a Specific Version of MAPI to Load
+# Choose a specific version of MAPI to load

 **Applies to**: Outlook

 When linking explicitly to an implementation of MAPI, you must carefully select which implementation to load.